swisstopo/topo-satromo/README.md

 This project aims to define automated spatial satellite products, indices, and analysis-ready datasets (ARD), as well as establish a geospatial data processing pipeline with traceable algorithms in the field of drought monitoring.
 The aim is to have a serverless processing chain to derive and publish satellite sensor derived products for drought monitoring.

-There are two enviroments
+There are two environments:
 - DEV which is a local machine with python installes
 - PROD which is GitHub Action based.

 ## Installation